 The collection serves all staff and students based at Whiteknights; students taking MBA courses and executive courses based at Greenlands campus may occasionally use the collections at Whiteknights.

-The Institute of Education, and Construction Management and Engineering, both make purchases relating to management.
-There is also some cross-over with the other academic areas within the Business School.
+The Institute of Education, and Construction Management and Engineering make purchases relating to management.